nuxeo-sandbox/nuxeo-labs-knowledge-enrichment-connector/README.md

     if(response.status !== "SUCCESS") {
       // (we could handle PARTIAL FAILURE.
 It means for example getting
-      // a description worked, getitng the embeddings failed) Console.error("Error calling the service:\n " + JSON.stringify(resultJson, null, 2));
+      // a description worked, getting the embeddings failed) Console.error("Error calling the service:\n " + JSON.stringify(resultJson, null, 2));
     } else {
       serviceResult = response.results[0]; // Only one for now